pyconau/2020-website/data/Page/program.md

 ## PyConline AU — Specialist Tracks

-Specialist Tracks are focused, themed “mini-conferences” that are curated by members of the community.
+Specialist tracks are focused, themed “mini-conferences” that are curated by members of the community.
 This year we will have five fantastic tracks:

 * **DjangoCon Australia**: returning for their eighth year, this track is all things Django.
 Stories and fairy tales about Django, web development in Python, ponies, and unicorns 🦄!
 * **Security and Privacy**: How (and why) to be safe on the Big, Scary Internet, and avoid being the next headline data breach.